-Appendix 2: SFI Chain-of-Custody Certificate Requirements
+Appendix 3: SFI Certificate Requirements

 (Informative)

-1. Certificate Statement: The X company or facility has been independently certified by Y, an SFI certification body accredited to perform SFI program audits that conform to the SFI 2015-2019 Chain-of-Custody Standard.
+1. Certificate Statement: The X company or facility has been independently certified by Y, an SFI certification body accredited to perform SFI program audits that conform to the SFI 2022 Chain-of-Custody Standard.